Critical Care Centre Garden –

 Hinchingbrooke Hospital

-In recent years comments were made about the general state of the gardens at Hinchingbrooke Hospital, particularly that of the Critical Care Centre.
-Godmanchester in Bloom was invited by the Matron of the Centre to consider investigating how to improve it.
+Some years ago, Godmanchester in Bloom was invited to investigate how to improve the Critical Care Centre at Hinchingbrooke Hospital, .
 On visiting, the In Bloom team found it to be in very poor condition – with a huge cherry tree filling much of the area, and the garden very overgrown.
 It was clearly going to be both a sizeable and expensive task to make it a place fit for people to sit out in.

 Contacts